Tips for Updating an Interactive Demo with New UI or Features

 We've found Navattic to be an excellent tool for visually demonstrating our offerings while ensuring our demos remain current without the need to constantly reshoot video demos.”

-There are three main ways to adapt interactive demos to new feature sets or UI updates:
+There are four main ways to adapt interactive demos to new feature sets or UI updates:

 1. Swap Out a Few Captures (easiest)